 These problems are due to the use of summation to integrate the information of a view, which pays too much attention to the overall metrics and sacrifices the consideration of the details.
-To this end, we propose a top-$N_t$ evaluation criterion that can balance global and local information, formatted as:
+To this end, we propose a top-N evaluation criterion that can balance global and local information, formatted as:

 where the function $\mathop{top}_{i=1}^{N_e}(v,N_t)$ entails choosing the top $N_t$ samples by their value $v$ from all $N_e$ candidates.
-These criteria regularize the comparison between different views.
+These criteria regularize the comparisons between different views.

-Given our proposed modification of $\mathcal{I}$, we can obtain a trade-off for global or local attention, by tuning the ratio of $N_t$ and $N_e$.
-Although using a fixed ratio can alleviate the problem to some extent, adjusting it in accordance with the reconstruction process can achieve better results theoretically.
-To do this, we set up a cosine scheduler ($N_t/N_e=\cos(\frac{\pi}{20} N_v)$) to dynamically decrease the selected ray number according to the total observed view number $N_v$.
-This gradually shifts the attention from global information to local details, which is more adaptable to the reconstruction process.
+Given our proposed modification of $\mathcal{I}$, we can obtain a trade-off for global or local attention by tuning the ratio of $N_t$ and $N_e$.
+We set up a cosine scheduler to adjust the ratio according to the reconstruction process.
+We dynamically decrease the selected ray number according to the total observed view number $N_v$ and gradually shift the attention from global information to local details, which is more adaptable to the reconstruction process.